cdp-mapsync/geosync-help/content/z-tools-app/gis-tools-sql-layer-download-and-export.md

 ---
+title: GIS Tools - SQL Layer Download and Export
 _template: new_doc
-title: "GIS Tools - SQL Layer Download and Export"
 ---

 Using GIS Tools...
 SQL connection information must already be setup.
 This is usually provided as a Z-Tools project.